varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 The file names are important, these words are used to generate the CSS classes, which are the API for the customer.
 Numbers are for the right order.
 If building the icon system from very beginning, they are not needed.
-But in the library case I wanted back compatibility.
+But in the library case I wanted backward compatibility.

 Then, these icons are built into the same icon fonts with `gulp-iconfont` plugin: